Entiox/news-app/README.md

-App that enables you to watch various news and add preferences.
+App that enables you to search and browse various news and add preferences.

 REST API used from https://mediastack.com